Ingénieur de recherche – déploiement outils IA sur Cluster (H/F)

 Sujet :

-The PhD position will be in the WP4 of Junon, focused on the prediction of quantity of ground waters and/or prediction of ground/air pollutants.
-Postdocs at the BRGM and LIFAT will have in charge respectively to collect and arrange data (ground waters levels at different locations) and to benchmark predictions with mechanistic models as well as with classical prediction AI tools integrating several sources of information like:
+While the BRGM will have in charge to collect and arrange data (ground waters levels at different locations) and to benchmark predictions with mechanistic models as well as with classical prediction AI tools, the goal of the postdoc will be to build new prediction models able to integrate several sources of information like:

 – meteorological data